w3c/webrtc-encoded-transform/sdp-explainer.md

 # Frequently asked questions

-1. Q: Why is the SDP negotiation interface on PeerConnection and not on Sender/Receiver or on the Transform?

-    A: WebRTC connections go through three phases: SDP negotiation, ICE/DTLS transport setup, and sending/receiving media.
-In the SDP negotiation phase, the ICE/DTLS transport does not exist.

-1. Q: Why are the packetizer controllers on the Sender/Receiver and not on the Transform?

-    A: The Transform API is agnostic as to what direction the packets are destined for.
-The packetizer control only makes sense if the destination for the frames is something that will packetize the frames for sending across an ICE transport.

 1. Q: My application wants to send frames with multiple packetizers.
 How do I accomplish that?

     A: Use multiple payload types.
 Each will be assigned a payload type.
 Mark each frame with the payload type they need to be packetized as.